awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

    1. Unzip and load the individual files to a `tickit` folder in your Amazon S3 bucket in your AWS Region\.

    1. Edit the COPY commands in this tutorial to point to the files in your Amazon S3 bucket\.
-For information about how to manage files with Amazon S3, see [Creating and configuring an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about how to manage files with Amazon S3, see [Creating and configuring an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) in the *Amazon Simple Storage Service User Guide*\.

    1. Provide authentication for your cluster to access Amazon S3 on your behalf to load the sample data\.
-You can provide either role\-based authentication or key\-based authentication\.
-We recommend using role\-based authentication\.
-You can use the **myRedshiftRole** IAM role that you created at [Step 1: Create an IAM role](rs-gsg-create-an-iam-role.md) to allow Amazon Redshift to load data from Amazon S3 buckets\.
-For more information about both types of authentication, see [CREDENTIALS](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-credentials.html) in the *Amazon Redshift Database Developer Guide\.*

-      For this step, you provide authentication by referencing the IAM role that you created and then attached to your cluster in previous steps\.
+You provide authentication by referencing the IAM role that you created and set as the default for your cluster in previous steps\.
-**Note**
-If you don't have proper permissions to access Amazon S3, you receive the following error message when running the COPY command: `S3ServiceException: Access Denied`\.
-For information about IAM permissions for the COPY command, see [COPY](https://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-access-permissions.html) in the *Amazon Redshift Database Developer Guide*\.

       The COPY commands include a placeholder for the Amazon Resource Name \(ARN\) for the IAM role, your bucket name, and an AWS Region, as shown in the following example\.

       ```
       copy users from 's3://<myBucket>/tickit/allusers_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

-      To authorize access using an IAM role, replace `<iam-role-arn>` in the CREDENTIALS parameter string with the role ARN for the IAM role that you created in [Step 1: Create an IAM role](rs-gsg-create-an-iam-role.md)\.

        Your COPY command should look similar to the following example\.

       ```
       copy users from 's3://<myBucket>/tickit/allusers_pipe.txt'
-      credentials 'aws_iam_role=arn:aws:iam::123456789012:role/myRedshiftRole'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

-      To load the sample data, replace *`<myBucket>` *, *`<iam-role-arn>`*, and *`<aws-region>`* in the following COPY commands with your values\.
+      To load the sample data, replace *`<myBucket>` * and *`<aws-region>`* in the following COPY commands with your values\.
 If you are using the Amazon Redshift query editor, individually run the following commands\.

       ```
       copy users from 's3://<myBucket>/tickit/allusers_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

       ```
       copy venue from 's3://<myBucket>/tickit/venue_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

       ```
       copy category from 's3://<myBucket>/tickit/category_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

       ```
       copy date from 's3://<myBucket>/tickit/date2008_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

       ```
       copy event from 's3://<myBucket>/tickit/allevents_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' timeformat 'YYYY-MM-DD HH:MI:SS' region '<aws-region>';
       ```

       ```
       copy listing from 's3://<myBucket>/tickit/listings_pipe.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '|' region '<aws-region>';
       ```

       ```
       copy sales from 's3://<myBucket>/tickit/sales_tab.txt'
-      credentials 'aws_iam_role=<iam-role-arn>'
+      iam_role default
       delimiter '\t' timeformat 'MM/DD/YYYY HH:MI:SS' region '<aws-region>';
       ```